app-net-interface/awi-catalyst-sdwan-operator/README.md

 - (if you use kind cluster) `CLUSTER_NAME=<your-cluster-name> make kind-load`,
 - (if you use remote cluster) `make docker-push`,
 - `make deploy` to update image in cluster controller deployment.

+## Extending Kube-AWI

+Currently, the kube-awi project gathers the entire logic in the `main.go` file which is an entry point for the k8s operator.
+This file instantiates k8s operator manager, initializes kube awi client, registers existing reconcilers and runs syncing goroutine.

+To make kube-awi more opened for other possible controllers, the main file requires some design decisions over how different controllers should be implemented.

+1. The kube-awi embeds all 3 GRPC interfaces (connection, app connection and cloud clients) into single client with a configurable address.
+It means that current implementation prevents user from specifying a different address for cloud interface responsible for obtaining information about existing subnets etc. and for connection/app connection clients.

+    It means that a new controller need to implement the entire logic - if we want to write a new controller which defines new logic for connections or app connections but we want to remain cloud connectivity from old controller, we would have to make our new controller forward cloud requests to the old one.

+1. Connection and App Connection interfaces are explicitely loaded in the `main.go` file.
+If a new controller requires a different reconciling action, a new provider should be specified.
+Considering a scenario where all controller versions are specified inside kube-awi repository, the `main.go` file should be changed to dynamically load desired controllers based on the provided configuration.

+1. Syncer goroutine is quite specific to awi project and the user may wish to use different implementation, use different CRDs for that or to not use syncer at all.
+This topic leads to a further design discussion around making kube-awi a library.

+The project graph above shows the existing dependencies and potential points of providing an abstraction over pieces of code that can be turned into customizable modules.

 ## Running with minikube